billg-splunk/javashop-otel/README.md

 scroll way .... down

-#Ok enough fun ..let's make this easier
+#Ok enough fun ..let's make this easier for our developer

 # Manual Instrumentation

 To take a deeper look at this issue, we will implement manual instrumentation

+Normally, to speed up manual instrumentation in Java you would leverage [OpenTelemetry Annotations](https://opentelemetry.io/docs/instrumentation/java/automatic/annotations/ )
+, which automatically create a span around a method without modifying the actual code inside the method.

-Normally, to speed up manual instrumentation in Java you would leverage OpenTelemetry Annotations, which automatically create a span for a function.
-In addition, OpenTelemetry Annotations can be used to generate span tags with parameter values for the function in question.
+To add even more information to help our developers find the root cause faster, [OpenTelemetry Annotations](https://opentelemetry.io/docs/instrumentation/java/automatic/annotations/ ) can be used to generate span tags with parameter values for the method in question.

-Additional information regarding OpenTelemetry Annotations can be found here: [OpenTelemetry Annotations](https://opentelemetry.io/docs/instrumentation/java/automatic/annotations/ )
+Any developer should be able to debug a method with knowledge of parameter values at the time of an issue ( exception or latency )

 #This tool helps eliminate developer time needed for manual instrumentation